 What's Happening with Sea-level Rise?

 After the hype a decade ago, what is happening with long-term sea-level rise?
-In 1989 John Hannah (now University of Otago) completed an shift in the mid-1970s (Salinger & Mullan, in analysis of long-term sea-level records from the four main ports (A by Willem de Lange, Department of Earth and Ocean Sciences, School of Science and Engineering, University of Waikato
+In 1989 John Hannah (now University of Otago) completed an analysis of long-term sea-level records from the four main ports (A